gabg1/cyberstudies/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 98.36.200.158

-Machines within the network can only be accessed by the Jump Box with source IP 10.0.0.4.
+Machines within the network can only be accessed by the Jump Box with IP 10.0.0.4.

 A summary of the access policies in place can be found in the table below.